fefa84/mario-pyramid/README.md

 # mario-pyramid
-This is the code in C Langueage which prints the pyramid of # which heights is defined by a digit that user types in (between &lt;1-8>)
+This is the code in C Langueage which prints the pyramid of # which heights is defined by a digit (between 1-8>) that user types in